Student Nonviolent Coordinating Committee: Women in the SNCC

 Anne Moody recalls it was the women did the work: young black women college students and teachers were the mainstay of voter registration and of the summer Freedom Schools.
 Women were also the expectation when looking for local leadership.
 "There was always a 'mama'," one SNCC activist recalled,"usually a militant woman in the community, outspoken, understanding and willing to catch hell."

 From the outset white students, veterans of college-town sit-ins, had been active in the movement.
 Among them were Ella Baker's YWCA proteges Casey Hayden and Mary King.
-As a Southerner (as were the other white women first drawn to SNCC), Hayden regarded the "Freedom Movement Against Segregation" as much hers as "any one else's"—"It was my freedom."
+As a Southerner (as were the other white women first drawn to SNCC), Hayden regarded the "Freedom Movement Against Segregation" as much hers as "anyone else's"—"It was my freedom."
 But when working full-time in the black community, she was nonetheless conscious of being "a guest."
 (For this reason it was important to Hayden that an opportunity in 1963 to work alongside Doris Derby in starting a literacy project at Tougaloo College, Mississippi, had come to her "specifically" because she had the educational qualifications).
 Having dropped out of Duke University, Freedom Rider Joan Trumpauer Mulholland graduated from Tougaloo, the first white student to do so.
 The majority of white women drawn to the movement, however, would have been those from the north who responded to the call for volunteers to help register black voters in Mississippi during the summer of 1964.
 Among the few that might have had obvious qualifications was Susan Brownmiller, then a journalist.
 She had worked on a voter registration drive in East Harlem and organized with CORE.